SpicyLunchbox/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  - the anonymous function must reference the "name" parameter within its parent function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  - "newRoll"'s output can always change because Math.random() generates a random number.  the name will always be the same.

 c.
 What is the lexical scope of `newRoll`?
+  - newRoll is created within and can only be used by the anonymous function.

 ### Task 3 - Stretch Goals